MPAS-Dev/compass/docs/users_guide/ocean/test_groups/hurricane.rst

 The analysis step plots the timeseries data at each observation station to compare the modeled and observed data.
 Both NOAA and USGS station data is used for the validation.

+.. _hurricane_sandy_lts:
+If the LTS option is selected for the sandy test case, the LTS scheme is used to advance the solution in time rather than the default RK4 scheme.